awslabs/amazon-documentdb-tools/global-clusters-automation/README.md

       "storage_encryption": true,
       "deletion_protection": false
     }
-  ]
+  ],
+  "io_optimized_storage": true,
+  "enable_performance_insights": true
 }
 ```
 #### Action
 This function will convert the regional cluster provided via input as `primary_cluster_arn` to a global cluster.
 The cluster indicated by `primary_cluster_arn` will become the primary cluster.
 The array of secondary clusters provided as input will be created with appropriate number of instances indicated by `number_of_instances`.The instance class for this instance will be the same as the instance class of primary instance in the primary cluster.
+Additionally you can change the storage type of the secondary cluster by setting 'io_optimized_storage' in the payload to true. if you want to eanble PerformanceInsights in the newly created secondary cluster instances, please set 'enable_performance_insights' to true.

 #### Output
 Global cluster with a primary cluster and secondary cluster(s) in the provided region(s) and subnet(s)